FASTB1mc/FASTB1-s-Player-Utilities-Datapack/README.md

     1. Have an admin use /function fpud:set_spawn to set the spawn location to their current location
     2. Using the quick actions keybind, open the main dialog and click on Spawn
     3. Another dialog should pop up and once you exit it you will be instantly teleported to spawn
+    4. An admin can use /function fpud:reset_spawn to delete the current spawn location.
+They will need to run /function fpud:set_spawn to set a new location
   Rtp:
     1. Using the quick actions keybind, open the main dialog and click on Rtp
     2. Another dialog should open and once closed you will teleport to the Rtp location